r76941156/fda_orphan_drug/README.md

 Update (01/19/2022):
-   <br>Data has been updated to 01/13/2022.
+   <p>Data has been updated to 01/13/2022.
 The user can verify *.json files in data_tool folder before moving to main folder.

 Update(01/12/2022):